 Essential minerals are pretty much the most important category that many people are deficient in.

 One key to minerals lies in the taste of our food.
-The fruits and vegetables that you taste that are the most sweet typically have the highest mineral content, which makes them sweet and desirable to the human body.
+The fruits and vegetables that you taste, which are the sweetest, typically have the highest mineral content.
+This makes them sweet and desirable to the human body.
 Likewise to all of the animal population that eat those fruits of vegetables.

 That is why those fruits and vegetables become desirable to humans and all wildlife.

 Interestingly, on the flip side, the bugs, worms, and parasites are typically not as prevalent in those crops that have higher mineral content.